 Dow's critically acclaimed memoir, The Autobiography of an Execution, was a finalist for the National Book Critics Circle award and the winner of the 2010 Barnes & Noble Discover Award for nonfiction.
 His second memoir, Things I've Learned From Dying, was named by NPR as one of the best books of 2014.
 His most recent book, Confessions of an Innocent Man, published in 2019, was short-listed for the Crook's Corner Literary Prize and was named by the Wall Street Journal as one of the best books of the year.

+Dow is the founder of Texas's oldest innocence project, the Texas Innocence Network, an organization that uses UH law students to investigate claims of actual innocence brought by Texas prisoners.
 In Dow's UHLC-based death penalty clinic, students assist in the representation of inmates facing execution.
 Over the past twenty years, Dow and his team have represented more than one hundred death row inmates at every stage of their state and federal appeals.
 Dow's acclaimed TED talk on the death penalty has been viewed more than 4 million times.